 - 1. Remove left-hand carriage cover. - 2.
-Push the carriage to its full most rearward position. - 3.
-Finger hold front carriage bearing as shown and apply as much force as possible and at the same time pull carriage forward.
-If you can stop the bearing from turning it will require adjusting. - 4.
-Check rear bearing in the same manner and adjust as follows: - Loosen nuts just enough to permit the eccentric screws to turn. - B. Rotate the eccentric screws a partial turn (left or right) as required to take up looseness. - c.
+Push the carriage to its full most rearward position. - Finger hold front carriage bearing as shown and apply as much force as possible and at the same time pull carriage forward.
+If you can stop the bearing from turning it will require adjusting. - Check rear bearing in the same manner and adjust as a follows: - Loosen nuts just enough to permit the eccentric screws to turn. - b.
+Rotate the eccentric screws a partial turn (left or right) as required to take up looseness. - c.
 Hold the heads of eccentric screws in the position established in the preceding step and tighten nuts on underside of carriage.
 Correct adjustment exists when you cannot keep the bearings from turning.
-However, excessive bearing pressure will cause difficult operation and rapid wear. - d.
-Install carriage cover.
+However, excessive bearing pressure will cause difficult operation and rapid wear.